What is CNC Milling: Definition, Work Process & Technologies

 In the medical sector, specialized parts are required not just for diagnosis but also for applications such as prostheses.
 These are created using CNC milling by using the appropriate designs.

-CNC machining allows manufacturing parts and tools from many grades of titanium and stainless steel, which are often used in making scalpels, medical devices, as well as implants.
+CNC milling allows manufacturing parts and tools from many grades of titanium and stainless steel, which are often used in making scalpels, medical devices, as well as implants.

 CNC milling is also used for creating military components.
 In fact, the earliest application of the milling process was used for the manufacturing of weapons.
 Even prototypes of defense parts are made using a CNC milling machine.